chris-short/devopsish.com/content/post/140/index.md

 ## Events

-Event season is picking up in a big way
+Event season is picking up again

 [Sensu Summit](https://ti.to/sensu/sensu-summit-2019/discount/DevOpsIsh) is offering DevOps'ish readers *$300 off* the full price ticket price.
 "Enjoy two days of talks, workshops, and great conversations about all things monitoring."